wso2/docs-is/en/docs/guides/passwordless/fido-attestation.md

     ```

     !!! info
-        - The `<url>` can be obtained from the fido alliance’s website https://fidoalliance.org/metadata/.
+        - The `<url>` can be obtained from the FIDO alliance’s website https://fidoalliance.org/metadata/.
         - Please note that enabling this service will require internet access to this URL.
 If you’re hosting the identity server in an offline setup, you may have to host the metadata BLOB file internally and provide the necessary means to update it regularly.

 - Additionally, the following configuration can be added to delay initializing the fido2 metadata service.
 The default value is set to 0.